Passive Activism |

 His artistic work meanders through the fields of music and sound art, photography, film and visual arts, poetry and performance.

-He currently lives in Paris and the UK.
+He currently lives in Paris and Glasgow.